What Are Chives Used For? (Why You Need Them In Your Garden!)

 What I didn’t know until today was that Chive flowers are edible too!
 They taste even milder than the leaves apparently and I’ll be adding some to my next salad!
 Chives flower in my zone in June.
 Mine are in full bloom as I write.
 And they are really pretty!

-So I decided to find some more uses for our chives and thought you might find these ideas helpful.
+I have found a range of additional uses for our chives over the years and thought you might find these ideas helpful.
 They are surprisingly varied!

 9 Things to do with Chives